Skip to content

 The Boy Who Dreamed of Infinity: A Tale of the Genius Ramanujan by Amy Alznauer, illustrated by Daniel Miyares

 Srinivasa Ramanujan was a mathematical genius who found patterns all around him.
-He wasn’t formally trained in mathematics, in fact, he struggled in school until he turned ten years old and a schoolmaster finally understood his gift.
+He wasn’t formally trained in mathematics; in fact, he struggled in school until he turned ten, when a schoolmaster finally recognized his gift.

 My father had some similarities with Ramanujan.
 They both immigrated to new countries in pursuit of mathematics.
 They both contributed to the field of number theory, a field of mathematics that explored patterns and properties of numbers.
 I think my father would have enjoyed this picture book. [picture book biography, ages 5 and up]